Daily Examen

 Reflection

-Look back upon how I responded to God’s loving presence and action in my life.
-Let this meditation tear down the illusion that we manage our own lives, and with that illusion the ego, pride, and vanity with it.
+This step invites us to look back.
+How have we responded to God’s loving presence and action in our lives?
+As we mediate here, let the Holy Spirit tear down the illusion that we manage our own lives.
+As that illusion crumbles, so do our ego, pride, and vanity fall with it.

 Pause, and spend time in reflection.